Marcuriee/Hackintosh-Guide/README.md

 ## Summary

 This guide was something I put together as I was trying to build a fully functional hackintosh for Programming.
-I am primarily a Windows user, and my 2013 Dell Laptop was beginning to show its age so I thought it was time to upgrade to an iMac until I was horrified when I found the prices I would be forced to pay.
+I am primarily a Windows user and I thought of upgrading to an iMac until I was horrified when I found the prices I would be forced to pay.
 After a lot of searching I managed to have a good understanding of how Hackintoshes (and macOS) works and started writing my thoughts and ideas down.
+After a lot of time (close to a month of tinkering) I managed to complete this project with a fully functional Hackintosh that cuts through 4K footage like butter.
+Quite literally everything is working perfectly.

 ### Quick Terms